inkdropapp/docs-old/src/pages/faq.md

 - If you use multiple languages, make sure you’re using the correct keyboard layout when you enter your password.
 - Make sure you’re typing correct email address.

+## I don't remember my password but can I delete my account?

+Yes, you can delete your account by receiving a link via email from [here](https://my.inkdrop.app/forgot-password).

 ## Do you offer student/teacher discounts?

 Yes.
 See [this page](/student-discount) for requesting your discount.